labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 Moreover, we also can read in [Python documentation's glossary](https://docs.python.org/3/glossary.html#term-package) (and it is also discussed in the article above) that there is a little difference between packages and modules:
 > Technically, a package is a Python module with an \_\_path\_\_ attribute.

-For _"distribution"_ definition, in the same glossary we can find useful [note](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/glossary.html#term-distribution) that it is:
+For _"distribution"_ definition, in the same glossary of [The Hitchhiker’s Guide to Packaging](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/glossary.html#term-distribution) we can find useful note that it is:
 > A Python distribution is a versioned compressed archive file that contains Python packages, modules, and other resource files

 At the same time: